Spinal Fracture Compensation Lawyers

 • Covers: Lifetime care, equipment, home modifications, total income replacement

-Scheme Differences CTP and public liability claims use ISV calculations, while WorkCover provides statutory benefits plus potential common law damages.
-TPD superannuation claims typically provide lump sums of $60,000-$500,000+ depending on policy terms and can be claimed alongside other compensation.
+While CTP and public liability claims use ISV calculations (see above), WorkCover provides statutory benefits plus potential common law damages.
+TPD superannuation claims typically provide lump sums of $60,000-$500,000+ depending on the terms and conditions of your policy and can be claimed alongside other forms of compensation.

 Time Limits for Spinal Fracture Claims